joe564338/spooce/Readme.md

 Just add your game objects to the level i.e player and neutron stars...
 I will think of other things to add soon.
 And if you can come up with more efficient code please let me know.
 Yeah so go nuts.
 Camera is done.
-Probably next I will look how to do a map on the UI so you can have a better heads up what is around you
+Probably next I will look how to do a map on the UI so you can have a better heads up what is around you.